 A potential acquirer must obtain the prior approval of our board before undertaking any of the transactions described above.
 To obtain such approval, the potential acquirer must deliver to the board a written authorization request that contains certain details about the transaction, the acquirer and the source of the funds.
-In determining whether to approve a request, our board may take into account certain factors set forth in our bylaws, as well as consider any prior approvals of governmental authorities applicable to such acquisition, including antitrust or other regulatory approvals.
-For example, in certain circumstances an investor acquiring 10% or more of our voting capital stock may need to obtain the prior approval of the U.S. Federal Energy Regulatory Commission.
 If the board of directors does not approve the request in the manner and within the time periods provided in our bylaws, the authorization request will be deemed to be denied.